Semi-Nonparametric Estimation of Distribution Divergence in Non-Euclidean Spaces: IPMs and Divergence

-The MMD, initially investigated by \citet{Mul:J97}, is a distance on the space of probability measures that operates on a class of integral functions known as witness functions, while the KL divergence, originated from information theory \citep{CovTho:B05}, is a directed divergence between two distributions.
-The quality of the MMD as a statistic is dictated by the chosen functions that witness the divergence of the two probability measures.
-In this section, we relate MMD to KL divergence to provide information theoretic guarantees for MMD as a measure of distribution disparity.
+In this section, we introduce two specific classes of witness functions for IPMs in continuous function space, leading to the TV distance and $\chi^2$-divergence, respectively.

-We begin with reviewing the definition of KL divergence and MMD.
-Consider a \emph{compact} metric space $(\Omega,d)$, where $d$ is the metric.
+We begin with reviewing the definition of IPM and $f$-divergence.
+Consider a \emph{compact} topological space $(\Omega,\scT)$, where $\scT$ is a topology on $\Omega$.
 The Borel $\sigma$-algebra $\calB(\Omega)$ associated with $\Omega$ is a measurable space generated by the open subsets of $\Omega$.
+Note any space with a topology has a Borel $\sigma$-algebra.
 Let $\bbP$ and $\bbQ$ be two Borel probability measures over the measurable space $(\Omega, \calB(\Omega))$ satisfying the following assumption.